 APPLICATION FOR DIRECT MEMBERSHIP APPLICATION AS ASSOCIATE MEMBER (ACMA)

-Prospective members are required to download the membership application form below.
-After completing the form you are expected to pay the sum N180,000:00 into the institute’s bank account number 0013525001 at Access Bank Plc and the completed form with C.V, photo copies of credentials and two passport photos should be forwarded by courier service to the Registrar /Chief Executive at CICMA House, 7 Kachia Road, Kaduna South, Kaduna.
+Applicants in Nigeria are required to download the membership application form below.
+After completing the form you are expected to pay the sum N180,000:00 for Associate membership or N400,000:00 for Fellow membership into the institute’s bank account number 1010758378 at Zenith Bank Plc or bank account number 0013525001 at Access Bank Plc.
+After payment you are to scan your completed form with the originals of your credentials to email@example.com and the originals of your completed form, C.V and two passport photos should be forwarded by courier service to the Registrar /Chief Executive at CICMA House, 7 Kachia Road, Kaduna South, Kaduna.

 Every member shall on admission be entitled to a Certificate of Membership under the Seal of the Institute, but such a Certificate shall at all times remain the property of the Institute, and shall be returned to the Institute on demand.